marcin-szmagara/drawgraph/readme.md

 ## Instalation

 Drawgraph doesn't require installation.
-If you are on 64bit linux chances are you will be able to run provided executable together with font folder.
+If you are on 64bit Linux chances are you will be able to run provided executable together with font folder.
 Alternatively you can build drawgraph yourself.

 ## Building

-If your system supports makefiles and you have g++ compiler installed you can use provided Makefile.
+If your system supports makefiles and you have g++ compiler installed, you can use provided Makefile.
-If you are on windows you will need to install linux subsystem for windows.
+If you are on windows, you will need to install Linux Subsystem for Windows.

 ## Usage